 But first, let's learn about the Basal Metabolic Rate (BMR).
 Our body’s BMR is the minimum number of calories needed to sustain vital functions, such as brain function, breathing, and heart rate.

-Every person's BMR is unique to them.
-Calculating your BMR will help inform the decision regarding the minimum number of calories you need to survive.
+Your BMR is unique to you.
+Calculating your BMR can provide valuable insights into how many calories you need to survive.

 Three major physiological processes are responsible for burning the calories we consume.